timescale/docs/migrate/pg-dump-and-restore.md

 - Install the PostgreSQL client tools on the machine you perform the migration from.
 This includes `psql`, `pg_dump`, and `pg_dumpall`.
+- The GNU implementation of `sed`.

+  Run `sed --version` on your migration machine.
+GNU sed identifies itself as GNU software, BSD sed returns `sed: illegal option -- -`.

 ## Migrate to Timescale Cloud